Compliance

 - Training/Outreach: The Mass Save Energy Code Technical Support Initiative provides Massachusetts code officials, design professionals, builders, subcontractors, material and equipment suppliers and others, with valuable building energy code compliance training, technical support, and documentation tools.
 Local building cCode officials are required by the state to maintain continuing education hours including some specifically in the energy codes.
 In addition, DOER is working with ICC to publish an integrated code book containing the MA amended IECC2018, ASHRAE90.1-2016 and the stretch energy code amendments, which will be freely distributed to MA code officials and available from ICC for purchase by the design and construction community.

-Last reviewed: May 2022
+Last reviewed: November 2024

 - Utility Involvement: There are several utilities that participate in the Michigan Energy Code Compliance Collaborative described below.

 - Stakeholder Advisory Group: The Michigan Energy Code Compliance Collaborative was established to identify gaps, issues and opportunities to enhance compliance.
 The collaborative is comprised of builders, contractors, code officials, state agencies, energy raters, utilities, and energy advocates.
 Total membership has grown to 38 individuals representing 32 organizations.
 The mission is to facilitate compliance with residential and commercial energy codes through a collaborative stakeholder effort.
 The group identified and prioritized steps needed to improve compliance with energy codes.
 The collaborative members have developed several guidance documents, met with leadership of several local jurisdictions, and orgaized and held several workshops and trainings to train local code inspectors/enforcement officials on the technical aspects of the codes.
-In 2019 there were 5 meetings of this group (two of these meetings were split into separate residential and commercial sub-comittees).
-There has been 1 meeting in 2020 so far.

 - Training/Outreach: In 2020 the COVID-19 pandemic disrupted planned activities for codes education.
 COVID-19 restrictions did not allow for in person meetings.
 Uncertainties in how the pandemic would affect tax revenue led to statewide budget freezes.
 With no funding to support trainings or resource development there was no action taken on code education in 2020.